William F. Stone: Political career

 Stone and Landon P. Wyatt jointly represented the Virginia Senate, District 13, constituting Martinsville and Danville, and Henry, Patrick and Pittsylvania Counties for numerous terms, although the district was renumbered the 12th in the 1965 elections after reapportionment required by Davis v.
 Mann and the Civil Rights Act of 1965.
 W. Carrington Thompson succeeded Wyatt after the 1969 election.
 After the reapportionment required by the 1970 census, Stone was elected to the 20th District, which included Martinsville along with Franklin, Henry and Patrick Counties, but he died after the first session and Virgil H. Goode, Jr. replaced him during the second session.

 Death

-Stone died in North Carolina on August 19, 1973 and is buried in his family's ancestral plot in the Stoneville Cemetery.
+Stone died in Martinsville on August 19, 1973, and is buried in Stoneville Cemetery.
 U.S. Route 220 near Martinsville and its intersection with Virginia State Route 57 is named after him.